 - Index your book for relevant searches.
 Without any keywords attached to your book, very few people searching on Amazon will be able to find it — and certainly not the people you want to find it.

 - Get your book into special Amazon Book categories.
-Certain book categories on Kindle Direct Publishing are only accessible if you have a specific keyword attached to your book; for examples, see the corresponding keywords and categories on this list.
-For more info on categories (and how to get into them), check out our post all about Amazon book categories.
+Certain sidebar categories on the Kindle Store are only accessible if you have a specific keyword attached to your book.

 - Encourage Amazon to market your book for you.
 If you pick your keywords wisely and therefore sell well for them, Amazon will reward you by displaying your book higher in the search results for those keywords, as well as related ones!
 Basically, better keywords from the outset = higher sales = a boost from the Amazon algorithm itself.

 With these factors in mind, you can see why keyword selection isn't something that authors should take lightly.
 After all, these tiny phrases could be the key to finding your target readers — if you choose wisely.
 So let’s get into that all-important keyword selection process and talk about how to identify and polish your keyword ideas.